 - The loss of the enjoyment of sexual relations if applicable.

 - The loss of the training and guidance the victim might have provided.

 Juries are not normally allowed to consider issues like grief, sorrow, mental anguish or the financial situation of the victim.
 However, there can be exceptions even to these conditions, depending on the circumstances of the person’s death.

-There are complex factors at play in determining loss in any wrongful death lawsuit, both in terms of the circumstances of the death and the factors that can be considered in the settlement.
-Only experienced California wrongful death lawyers like Jacoby & Meyers can fully understand the issues involved in a specific case and advise you about the best way to proceed in these cases.
+There are complex factors at play in determining loss in any lawsuit, both in terms of the circumstances of the death and the factors that can be considered in the settlement.
+Only experienced California wrongful death lawyers like Jacoby & Meyers have the understanding to advise you about the best way to proceed in these cases.

 Timing in a Wrongful Death Lawsuit

-Time is the most valuable resource in a wrongful death case for two reasons.
+Time is the most valuable resource for two reasons.

 - You must act immediately so that valuable evidence and witness testimony are preserved, not lost or changed.